History of Puerto Rico: Establishment of the Commonwealth

 On October 30, 1950, a group of Puerto Rican nationalists, under the leadership of Pedro Albizu Campos, staged several attacks across the main island, known as the Puerto Rican Nationalist Party revolts of the 1950s, the most successful of which is known as the Jayuya Uprising.
 The revolts included an attack on the governor's mansion, La Fortaleza.
 Puerto Rican military forces were called in to put down the Jayuya Uprising.
 Two days later, two Nationalists from New York tried to storm in to Blair House in Washington D.C., then the president's temporary residence, to assassinate United States President Harry S. Truman.
 These acts led Muñoz to crack down on Puerto Rican nationalists and advocates of Puerto Rican independence.
 The actions by both Muñoz, under the Gag Law and the "Carpetas program", and the United States Government, through the "COINTELPRO program", would later be determined as infringing on constitutional rights.

 In February 1952, the Constitution of Puerto Rico was approved by voters in a referendum, and the US Congress gave its approval, subject Puerto Rico striking Sec.
 20 of Article II and adding text to Sec.
 3 of Article VII of the final draft, amendments that were finally ratified in November of that year.
 The territory organized under the name Estado Libre Asociado de Puerto Rico – adjusted, in English, to "Commonwealth of Puerto Rico", as the archipelago was not a full state (Estado).
-That same year marked the first time that the Flag of Puerto Rico could be publicly displayed, rather than being subject to the 10 year prison sentence that had been passed in the Gag Law of 1948.
+That same year marked the first time that the Flag of Puerto Rico could be publicly displayed, rather than being subject to the 10-year prison sentence that had been passed in the Gag Law of 1948.
 In March 1954, four Nationalists fired guns from the visitors gallery in the US House of Representatives at the Capitol, to protest the lack of Puerto Rican independence, wounding several persons.

+The Official Languages Act of 1902 declared English and Spanish co-official languages in all government departments, courts, and island administrations.
+In 1993, Puerto Rico adopted both languages as official languages of the Puerto Rican government.